CISC3120SP18/SamplePrograms/Design/03_21/StartupCode/README.md

 The code contains objects representing courses and other data, and these objects must be passed to the views.
 In other words, the views depend on these "data" objects.
-The primary question is, how we provide these "data" objects to the view.
+The primary question is, how we provide these "data" objects to the views.

 In addition, how are the views are updated when the underlying "data" objects are updated?